-Even the oils that we use in the kitchens are "green".
-We use Zoye Premium Vegetable Oil, made in Michigan by Zeeland Food Services, Inc. Learn more about Zeeland Food Services and how they track their soybeans from planting through processing.
-The company produces their own electricity (along with a surplus that is sold back to Consumers Energy) using methane gas from a local landfill.
-See how Zoye compares to other oils and more frequently asked questions.
+Dining Services incorporates sustainability into day-to-day operations.
+For example, the oils we use in our kitchens: Michigan-made Zoye Premium Vegetable Oil.
+Zeeland Food Services tracks their soybeans from planting through processing.
+The company produces its own electricity (along with a surplus that is sold back to Consumers Energy) using methane gas from a local landfill.
+See how Zoye compares to other oils and learn more about sustainable oils.

 In 2008 we began crushing our metal cans and transporting them to a scrap yard.
-The money received from scrap was enough to cover the transportation and increased labor charges to do this.
-In two years Dining Services has recycled more than 4 tons of metal food containers.
+The scrap money covers the transportation and increased labor charges.
+Every two years dining services recycles more than four tons of metal food containers.

-Shortly after that, we faced the challenge of our styrofoam usage.
+We eliminated Styrofoam use.
 Normal plastic takes about 400 years to degrade.
-We found replacement products made from corn, sugarcane, bamboo or recycled materials that are biodegradable and formulated to degrade in a few months when buried in a landfill.
-Dining Services has completely eliminated styrofoam usage.
+So we found replacement products made from corn, sugarcane, bamboo, or biodegradable recycled materials formulated to degrade in a few months when buried in a landfill.

-In the fall of 2008 we contracted with a local company to pick up our used fryer oil, which was changed to a 0 trans fat oil in 2007.
-The local company would recycle the oil and Dining Services would save some money on disposal.
+We contracted with a local company to pick up our used fryer oil, which was changed to a zero trans fat oil in 2007.
+The local company recycles the oil and we cut disposal costs.

-Spring 2009 saw a change of dishwashing chemicals.
-We began using a green product made from biodegradable or environmental friendly raw materials with 100% recyclable packaging.
-This has significantly reduced our water and chemical usage.
+We changed dishwashing chemicals.
+We use a green product made from biodegradable or environmental friendly raw materials with 100-percent recyclable packaging.
+It significantly reduces our water and chemical use.

-Also in 2009 we began using LeanPath, an electronic pre-consumer food waste tracking system.
-At the end of a trial period we saw a 50% reduction in pre-consumer waste.
+We use LeanPath, an electronic pre-consumer food waste tracking system.
+At the end of a trial period we saw a 50-percent reduction in pre-consumer waste.
 The system was fully implemented in all kitchens in 2011.
-We have developed a "two-pronged" approach to reducing waste.
-The first prong focuses on reducing over-production using Just-In-Time philosophy.
-The second prong aids in waste reduction by safely repurposing over-produced food items.
-The staff has become creative at using items such as macaroni and cheese or popcorn chicken as pizza toppings and other imaginative solutions.
+We developed a two-pronged approach to reducing waste, reducing overproduction using just-In-time philosophy and reducing waste by safely repurposing over-produced food items.
+The staff comes up with imaginative and tasty alternative uses, like macaroni and cheese or popcorn chicken as pizza toppings.

-Dining Services is dedicated to creating and enhancing an environmentally friendly business.
-We have implemented many solutions already and are continuously looking for new opportunities to become better environmental stewards.
-Many of our endeavors are started or carried out with the assistance of all levels of employees and student groups from across campus.
+We are dedicated to creating and enhancing an environmentally friendly operation.
+We continuously look for new opportunities to become better environmental stewards.
+Many endeavors, including composting and our kitchen gardens, are started or carried out with the assistance many employes and student groups from across campus.